Sonic-LockandLoad/Sonic-LockandLoad/README.md

 - GZDoom is not intended for multiplayer.

 ## Known issues
-### All versions
-- **Sonic's Boost feels sluggish and goes slower than it should**
+- **Sonic's Boost/Homing Attack/Light Speed Attack feels sluggish and goes slower than it should**
-    - This indicates a problem with your GZDoom config.
-(I'm not sure which problem that is specifically.)
-One way of fixing this is to delete your `gzdoom.ini` configuration file, launch GZDoom, and reconfigure everything.
-### Chaos Update
+    - This probably means you set compatibility to `Doom (strict)`.
+Change it to `Default`.
+If this doesn't fix it, leave a GitHub issue.
 - **The mod displays a message about an incompatible mod**
     - [Then don't run this mod with Brutal Doom.](https://forum.zdoom.org/viewtopic.php?t=47678)
 - **Some things don't show up in the Side Levels or Tutorials**
     - These levels contain monsters from Doom II.
 At the moment, you will have to play with Doom II, or an alternative such as Freedoom: Phase 2.
+- **Sonic is super slow, I can't kick, and dying crashes the game**
+    - Your game is borked.
+Delete your config and reconfigure GZDoom all over again.

 ## Copyright
 Sonic: Lock & Load is a fan-made Doom mod.
 All copyrights go to their intended holders.<br>